-Virtually all states have public utility commissions (in some states called "public service commissions" or similar designation) that are independent commissions (i.e., not part of the executive branch of government), with statutory authority to regulate companies that provide electricity and natural gas service to residences and businesses within the state.104 Historically, these private electric and gas companies, known as "investor-owned utilities" or "publicly regulated utilities," entered into what is often called a "regulatory compact" with the state.105 In return for allowing the state to regulate their prices and services, they were granted a monopoly for a particular service territory.106 As a result, such companies are also known as "regulated monopolies."
-These investor-owned utilities stand in contrast to municipal utilities and rural electric cooperatives-which the local government owns and manages in the case of a municipal utility, or by its members in the case of a rural electric cooperative-and are either more lightly regulated by the state commission or not regulated at all depending on state law.107
+Virtually all states have public utility commissions (in some states called "public service commissions" or similar designation) that are independent commissions (i.e., not part of the executive branch of government), with statutory authority to regulate companies that provide electricity and natural gas service to residences and businesses within the state.
+Historically, these private electric and gas companies, known as "investor-owned utilities" or "publicly regulated utilities," entered into what is often called a "regulatory compact" with the state.
+He state to regulate their prices and services, they were granted a monopoly for a particular service territory.
+As a result, such companies are also known as "regulated monopolies."
+These investor-owned utilities stand in contrast to municipal utilities and rural electric cooperatives-which the local government owns and manages in the case of a municipal utility, or by its members in the case of a rural electric cooperative-and are either more lightly regulated by the state commission or not regulated at all depending on state law.
+Ho state called "public public publi